Yeditepe-VLSI/TTSKY26a_Miller_OTA/README.md

 ### 2. Miller Compensation & Stability
 Driving a capacitive load in a unity-gain configuration is the most demanding condition for stability.
 To address this:
-*   **Pole-Splitting:** A Miller compensation capacitor is placed between the differential input stage and the common-source gain stage.
+*   **Lead Compensation** A Miller compensation capacitor and a resistor is placed between the differential input stage and the common-source gain stage.
 This pushes the non-dominant pole to higher frequencies, securing an adequate phase margin to prevent oscillation or excessive ringing at the output.

 ### 3. Self-Biasing (BMR & Startup)
 The circuit is entirely self-contained and does not require an external bias current source: